averageflow/joes-warehouse/README.md

 go test ./...
 ```

+The unit tests will also be run every time the Docker image is rebuilt.

 ## Possible Improvements
 Some compromises were made during development to simplify certain aspects and make the project quicker to develop.
 Find some suggestions for improvements below.
 When better defined, these should be turned into GitHub issues to better keep track of the progress and create separate branches for the features.